Team-1280-Training/Unit-5/README.md

 | - | - |
 | `Ctrl`+`LeftClick` | Follow link or path in *Terminal* |

-## >>Project: Movie Reccommendation
+## >>Project: Movie Recommendation
-Make a program that collects information based on user input and uses it to make a personalized movie reccommendation.
+Make a program that collects information based on user input and uses it to make a personalized movie recommendation.
 [`Information.java`](Information.java)

 Create procedures in your program to retrieve the user's: